Frank Liebel: Honors

 Liebel was inducted into the Norwich University Sports Hall of Fame Class of 2008, and the Pennsylvania Sports Hall of Fame.

 Post-football career

-After retiring from the National Football League, he worked for 29 years with Erie County’s probation and parole department.
+After retiring from the NFL, he worked for 29 years with Erie County’s probation and parole department.

 Personal life

-In 1946, Frank married Arline M. Gorenflo (1923-2011), who was born in Cleveland, Ohio and was the daughter of the Bert and Esther Johnson Gorenflo.
+In 1946, Frank married Arline M. Gorenflo (1923-2011), who was born in Cleveland, Ohio, and was the daughter of the Bert and Esther Johnson Gorenflo.
 Together Frank and Arline had three children: